Do you trust your leaders?

 Within organisations we have seen long-standing managers and business leaders do the same, if a new leader takes the helm and begins to steer the company in a new direction, or have a negative impact on the people within the company and those they serve.

-Can one person truly have this much impact on the reputation of an entire brand?
+Can one person truly have this much impact on the reputation of an entire organisation?

 One person can become the face of everything a political party – or any organisation – stands for, and their mistakes can cost the whole organisation dearly; when trust in the face of your brand is damaged, the knock-on effect is that trust in everything you do is gone.
 If you can’t position a leader who gets things right, how can you be trusted to do anything else well?
 If your leaders represent you, and blunder through their role causing damage and offence at every turn, the people who work with you will want to distance themselves from the damage that’s causing.

 A damaging leader doesn’t just destroy morale – they destroy brands.
-They destroy reputations, and entire organisations.
+They destroy reputations, and they can destroy entire organisations.

 Leadership isn’t something that comes naturally to everyone – but is a constant process of growth and development.
 Mistakes made in the past become skeletons in your cupboard – and when those skeletons are discovered it can devastate your reputation; many old alliances have come back to haunt prominent MP’s – and many business leaders – and we all have regrets from our own past, but they don’t have to define who you are now if you acknowledge that you learned from those errors and considered the impact of what you’ve learned.